Meet the Makers – 1802 Oyster Bar

 Coffin Bay Day Tours

 You can meet Brett & Melanie and enjoy a delicious seafood lunch at 1802 Oyster Bar.
 Also head out on the incredible Experience Coffin Bay Oysters Tour.
-Then explore Coffin Bay National Park and much more on our brand new Coffin Bay Day Tour departing Port Lincoln all year round.
+Then explore Coffin Bay National Park and much more on our new Coffin Bay Day Tour departing Port Lincoln all year round.